oracle/node-oracledb/doc/api.md

 usable at the time of the ping.

-Pinging doesn't replace error checking during statement execution, since network or database failure may occur in the time between `ping()` and `execute()` calls.
+Pinging doesn't replace error checking during statement execution, since network or database failure may occur in the interval between `ping()` and `execute()` calls.

 Pinging requires a round-trip to the database so unnecessary ping